designstem/fachwerk/docs/tutorials/art.md

 ### Time for colors

 Orange is great but get's a little bit too 🍊.
 Let's first see how to generate color in code.
-Fachwerk has a wide range of color helper functions but for now we just need `hsl()`.
+Fachwerk has a wide range of color helper functions, but for now, we just need `hsl()`.

 **HSL** stands for **H**ue, **S**aturation and **B**rightess, but let's focus on just the **H**ue, the value that indicates the color position in the <var>spectrum</var> and ranges from `0` to `360`.

 Here are some examples:

 <code
   v-for="h in range(0,360, 360 / 5)"
   :style="{background: hsl(h), color: 'black'}"
 >hsl({{ h }})</code>